fiddyhamma/fiddyhamma/README.md

-- 👋 Hi, I’m @fiddyhamma a product designer passionate about opensource and poetry.
+- 👋 Hi, I’m @fiddyhamma a product designer passionate about open source and poetry.
 - 😊 I'm relaxing at the moment.
 - 📚 I love reading books and enjoy the serenity of nature.
-- 👀 I’m interested in medical sciences, design, code, opensource and poetry.
+- 👀 I’m interested in medical sciences, design, code, open source and poetry.
-- 💞️ I’m looking to collaborate on design projects and Open science.
+- 💞️ I’m looking to collaborate on design projects and open science.
 - 📫 How to reach me peacedaniel612@gmail.com

 <!---